 Can I have an Inspection?

 Yes.
-Once your offer is accepted, you’ll have at least 10 days to have the property inspected, review the HOA CC&R’s, and complete other due diligence on the property or neighborhood.
-If you haven’t seen the property in person, doing so during this 10-day inspection period is encouraged.
-I will arrange and attend the inspections, and you’re receive all inspection reports (including photos) via email to review.
+Once your offer is accepted, you’ll have at least 10 days to have the property inspected, review the HOA CC&R’s, and complete other due diligence on the property and neighborhood.
+If you haven’t seen the property in person, doing so during this 10-day inspection period is strongly encouraged.
+If you’re unable to attend inspections, you’ll receive all inspection reports (including photos) via email to review.

 What if I change my mind, or the Inspection finds problems?

 Do I need to close escrow in person?

 No. However, the final closing paperwork, deed, and any loan documents, do need to be signed in the presence of a notary.
 If you’re unable to be in Green Valley to close in-person, we can arrange for you to sign closing document with a notary and in the city of your choice.
 (A mobile notary fee applies if financing.)
 Keep in mind, if you’re unable to close in-person, you’ll waive your right to a pre-closing walkthrough.

 Have you done this before?